ScryEngineering/scrygroup.com/content/services/mathematical-optimization.md

 If you've ever wondered how you can tighten up your processes, find operational savings and use your staff's time and experience more effectively, you've discovered a problem mathematical optimization can solve.
 Practical applications include:

-- Logistics and transport
+- Logistics and transport route planning
-- Warehouse planning (capacity and inventory)
+- Warehouse planning (including location planning, capacity forecasting and integrations with inventory management)
 - Scheduling and sequencing
 - Bin, box and container packing

 Specifically, we can use the power of mathematics to allow you to:

-- Integrate seasonal forecasting so you can stock your warehouses with the right items at the right locations, taking into account the predicted demand
+- Integrate seasonal forecasting so you can stock your warehouses with the right items at the right locations, taking into account the predicted future demand for items
 - Deliver items with faster time guarantees (examples include some of the major online retailers being able to guarantee a delivery by a certain date)
 - Dedicate your best professional staff to work on delivering more value instead of working on tedious scheduling tasks
 - Schedule usage of inventory, spaces, etc. better